How to Do a Life Audit: Step-by-Step Guide to Realign Your Life

 What Is a Life Audit?

-- What feels good and fulfilling right now
+- What feels supportive or fulfilling

 Areas to Review in a Life Audit